-How to Create a Resume Template in Word
+How To Create a Resume Using a Template in Word (With Tips)

 Employers typically form their first impressions of job candidates based on their resumes.
-Submitting a clean, properly formatted, well-written and error-free resume will increase your chances of being considered for a position and moving on to the next step in the hiring process.
-To easily create a captivating resume, you may decide to use the free resume templates available through Microsoft Word.
+Submitting a clean, properly formatted, well-written and error-free resume may increase your chances of securing consideration for a position and progressing toward the next step in the hiring process.
+Learning more about how to use resume templates in Microsoft Word can help you create an effective document that showcases your skills.

 Name and contact information

 On the right side of the image is a sample resume with the name Janet Chobot and lines representing text underneath.
 Then the headlines Summary, Professional History, Educational History, Skills, and Awards & Achievements.
 Under each section are lines representing text.

 The purpose of a resume is to highlight your most relevant skills, education and professional experiences to show employers why they may consider you for an open position.

 While the content of your resume can describe your value, the design is also important.
 The colors, arrangement of elements, use of white space and text alignment all factor into an employer's first impression.

 When creating your resume, consider tailoring the design to the position.
 For example, a professional applying for a graphic design role can use the opportunity to display their creativity and design skills by using color and space in a unique way.